 Designed to feel like a bustling, vibrant corner of New York, this experience was centered around the idea of discovery, comfort, and cultural relevance, seamlessly blending the “TikTok Made Me Buy It” campaign with a high-touch hospitality approach for top clients.
 Each morning, the activation space came alive like a New York bodega meets luxury concierge experience.
 A curated breakfast spread welcomed attendees, offering fresh pastries, artisanal coffee, and grab-and-go breakfast bites, ensuring that early-morning visitors were energized and engaged.

 Attendees could help themselves to a selection of individually wrapped croissants, fresh fruit, yogurt parfaits, and energizing granola bars, reflecting a mix of indulgence and practicality for busy professionals on the go.
 The coffee station was another focal point, featuring high-quality brews and oat milk options to cater to diverse preferences, reinforcing TikTok’s attention to inclusivity and premium experiences.
-This activation exemplified TikTok’s ability to seamlessly blend culture, creativity, and commerce through thoughtful and strategic design.
+This activation exemplified TikTok’s ability to seamlessly blend culture, creativity, and commerce through thoughtful and strategic design decisions and creative amplification.

 Despite working within a limited budget, we proved that a strong concept, authentic engagement, and strategic storytelling could deliver high-impact results.
 Our team further designed intimate meeting spaces for our Culture Driver series of talks which focused on inspiration as an extension of our Creative Lab to supplement the early morning inspiration with a dinnertime bookend to end the day with.
 The format was so successful that we expanded this portion to extend to four other cities after the initial event to increase inspiration across the nation at our TikTok offices with top clients.